tigerbeetle/tigerbeetle/docs/reference/requests/create_transfers.md

 ### `imported_event_expected`

 The transfer was not created.
-The [`Transfer.flags.imported`](../transfer.md#flagsimported) was expected to be set, as it's not allowed to mix transfers with different `imported` flag in the same batch.
-The first transfer determines the entire operation.
+The [`Transfer.flags.imported`](../transfer.md#flagsimported) was set on the first transfer of the batch, but not all transfers in the batch.
+Batches cannot mix imported transfers with non-imported transfers.

 ### `imported_event_not_expected`